 Ellen Hemenway died in December of 1914.
 In her will, she left 242 Beacon to her four daughters.
 Mary Hemenway died in March of 1915, leaving her interest in the property to her sisters.

 On March 30, 1916, Eliza (Hemenway) Cabot and Caroline Taintor transferred their interests in 242 Beacon to Clara Hemenway.

 The house was not listed in the 1918-1920 Blue Books.

 On February 28, 1920, 242 Beacon was purchased from Eliza Cabot and Caroline Taintor by Madeline (Jackson) Lee, the wife of investment banker George Cabot Lee, Jr. They lived at 285 Beacon.
 One week later, on March 5, 1920, Madeline Lee died of a heart attack while attending a reception at the Chilton Club at 152 Commonwealth.

 Later in March of 1920, George Lee applied for (and subsequently received) permission to remodel 242 Beacon, including expanding the attic floor by rebuilding the “front sloping roof … to get three new bed rooms” and making other interior changes.
 The remodeling was designed by architects Parker, Thomas, and Rice.
-Plans for the remodeling – including a front elevation, floor plans, and floor framing plans – are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-23).
+Plans for the remodeling – including a front elevation, floor plans, and floor framing plans – are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-23).